 Five states have enacted new state privacy laws that organizations have to comply with, from 2023.

 Took effect on January 1, 2023, and amends the California Consumer Privacy Act (CCPA), which gave residents the right to ask businesses to disclose the type of information they collect, why they are collecting the information and the source of the data.
-The updated CPRA copies the GDPR in creating a new state agency to enforce the rights of residents to prevent businesses from sharing their personal data, request that inaccuracies in their personal data be corrected, and prevent companies from using sensitive data, such as race and sexual preference.
+The updated CPRA copies the GDPR controls framework in creating a new state agency to enforce the rights of residents to prevent businesses from sharing their personal data, request that inaccuracies in their personal data be corrected, and prevent companies from using sensitive data, such as race and sexual preference.

 Takes effect July 1, 2023, and is patterned after the individual rights under GDPR.
 The law augments the existing privacy act by adding specific regulations such as data security laws for vendors and assessments for "high-risk" processing, as well as clarifications for how the law will be enforced.